 How will the course be taught?

 This is a taught course consisting of five modules per stage.
-The timetable is arranged to two days a week, so the course can be combined with work.
+The timetable is arranged for two days a week, so the course can be combined with work.

 How will I know how well I am doing?